georgeklaus/se-assignment-8-pitching-a-software-project-georgeklaus/README.md

 10. **Call to Action : What is a call to action in the context of a software project pitch?
 Provide examples of effective calls to action that can be used to close your pitch.**

- A call to action (CTA) in the context of a software project pitch is a clear and compelling directive that encourages your audience, typically potential investors or stakeholders, to take a specific action following your presentation.
+ A call to action (CTA) in the context of a software project pitch is a clear and compelling directive that encourages your audience, typically potential investors or stakeholders, to take a specific action following your presentation (Soorjoo, 2012)

  Its purpose is to motivate your audience to engage further with your project, whether it be through funding, partnership, or other forms of support.